deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17250/index.md

 ![](charts/charts_7_0.png "🔼 Figure 5: Error distribution over culture-specific subjects.
 Lack of Knowledge is the majority error type at over 50%.")

-> 🔼 The chart shows the distribution of error types in GPT-40's responses to culture-specific questions, with the majority (53.8%) being due to a lack of knowledge.
+> 🔼 The chart shows the distribution of error types in the culture-specific subset of the JMMMU benchmark, with the majority of errors (53.8%) attributed to a lack of knowledge.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Error distribution over culture-specific subjects.
 Lack of Knowledge is the majority error type at over 50%.